1920s Men’s Hairstyles: The Best Gentlemen Looks

 Dunhill's spring 2011 menswear collection paid a nod to the 1920s with slicked back hair and stylish, smart ensembles.Pin

-Slicked-back hair and stylish, intelligent ensembles characterized Dunhill’s spring 2011 menswear collection, which paid homage to the era of the 1920s.
+Slicked-back hair and stylish, intelligent ensembles characterized Dunhill’s spring 2011 menswear collection, which paid homage to the 1920s era.

 British model Jester White goes ultra sleek for Juun.J's spring 2014 campaign.
 Jester sports slicked back hair with a severe center part.Pin